MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 ms.author: grobyns
 ---

-# Best Practices for Deprecation of Code in the Base App
+# Best Practices for Deprecation of AL Code

 This topic provides guidelines that describe how code in the Base App is obsoleted.
 The topic describes some best practices that Microsoft is using for obsoleting code, and is meant as a non-enforced guidance and best practice.
 You can use this topic as an inspiration on how to set up a best practice for your own code.
 For obsoleting code, preprocessor statements in AL can be used.
 For more information, see [Directives in AL](directives/devenv-directives-in-al.md).